ullasalahari/python/README.md

 # python(august)
-i have started in august
+I have started in august